-Department Duration Year

-Neurology 2 months • 1 st /2nd

-Neuropatholgy • 1 month • 1 st /2 nd year

-Neuroradiology • 1month • 1 st /2 nd year

-Neurotrauma (NIMHANS,Bangalore) 3 months Final year

-Biomedical technology (BMT wing) 2 weeks First year

-Biostatistics & Research methodology(AMC) 2 weeks • 1 st /2 nd year
+Department Duration Year Neurology 2 months • 1 st /2nd Neuropatholgy • 1 month • 2 nd /3rdyear Neuroradiology • 1month • 2 ^{nd/} /3 rd year Neurochemistry I month • 3 rd year Neurotrauma (NIMHANS,Bangalore) 3 months Final year Biomedical technology (BMT wing) • 2 weeks First year Biostatistics & Research methodology(AMC) • 2 weeks • 1 st /2 nd year

-• The Neurology posting is for full time and they are not expected to attend neurosurgery schedules during the neurology postings.
-During their Neuroradiology and Neuropathology postings, the resident is expected to do neurosurgery duties as per schedule.

-• All senior residents will have an outstation posting for three months in their final year in a neurosurgical centre actively involved in neurotrauma services.
+- The Neurology posting is for full time and they are not expected to attend neurosurgery schedules during the neurology postings.
+During their Neuroradiology and Neuropathology postings, the resident is expected to do neurosurgery duties as per schedule. - All senior residents will have an outstation posting for three months in their final year in a neurosurgical centre actively involved in neurotrauma services.